Capital gains tax rates on shares

 Company share-option scheme (CSOP)

-Generally, this is based on the sale price, less the price at which you acquired the shares under the option less anything you paid for the option itself.
+Generally, this is based on the sale price, minus the price at which you acquired the shares under the option, minus anything you paid for the option itself.

-Enterprise management incentive (EMI)
+Enterprise-management incentive (EMI)

 If the set price is less than the market value of the shares on the date the option is granted, this perk counts as part of your pay on which you have to pay income tax.

-This is based on the sale price less the price at which you acquired the shares under the option, less anything you paid for the option itself less any amount on which you paid income tax when the option was granted.
+This is based on the sale price, minus the price at which you acquired the shares under the option, minus anything you paid for the option itself, and minus any amount on which you paid income tax when the option was granted.